DSCI-310/DSCI-310-Group-2/README.md

 ## Dependencies
 List of dependencies to run the analysis:
 1. Tidyverse package in version 1.3.1
 2. Tidymodels package in verron 0.1.4
 3. GGally package in version 2.1.2
 4. Testthat package in version 3.1.2
 5. KKNN package in version 1.3.1
 6. Bookdown package in version 0.25
 7. Docopt package in version 0.7.1
 8. Rmarkdown package in version 2.13
+9. Tinytex package in version 0.37
+10. knitr package in version 1.37

 ## Running the Analysis